-Figure 3 Systems where data is processed.
+Figure 3b Systems where data is processed for the self-isolation certificate.
 Identifiable (in red) and non-identifiable data (black).

 4.7.1 The Protect-Scot App (Android and IOS)

 The app is available to download from either the Google or Apple app stores.
 Users.
 Each store will keep a record of the user's download of the app using their unique identifier, AppleID or GoogleID, within the store.
 Apple and Google are Data Controllers in respect of their respective app stores and gather specific statistics about app usage, such as the number of downloads and number of deletions.
 More information is publicly available in regards to how the app stores process data: